Pascal-Institute/provity/README.md

 # Provity: Trustured Software Validator

 Provity is a Streamlit-based interface for locally assessing Windows executables without relying on external network calls.
-It orchestrates three on-box checks: signature verification (osslsigncode), malware scanning (ClamAV), and a lightweight static strings pass for common IoCs.
+It orchestrates three on-box checks—signature verification (osslsigncode), malware scanning (ClamAV), and a lightweight static strings pass for common IoCs—and then summarizes the results into an overall risk level.

 ## Features